 How to Reach Us

-Living life to the fullest is fundamental to our program.
+Living life to the fullest is fundamental to our home at Kings Meadow.
 Residents are self-directive in their lifestyle choices.
-Our program is based on the needs and desires of the resident.
-They determine the services they wish to receive.
+Our morals is based on the needs and desires of the resident.
+The folks determine the services they wish to receive.

 The community of Windsor has been our supportive neighbour for over 45 years and for that we are truly grateful.